Pavel4e5/zapret2/docs/manual.en.md

 Returns a table serving as automation state storage bound to a specific host or IP address.
 It utilizes two keys: `key` and `hostkey`.
 The resulting location is `autostate.key.hostkey`.
 If the `hostkey` cannot be retrieved, it returns `nil`.

-## Handling Successes and Failures
+## Handling successes and failures

 A simple, though not entirely precise, explanation of "success" and "failure" is "the site opens" versus "the site does not open."
 In automation logic, these states are abstract.
 Any process can result in a success or a failure.
 Detecting these states is necessary for tracking failures via a counter.
 The counter increments on failure and resets on success.
 When a target threshold is reached, a flag is returned, allowing external logic to perform an action—such as switching strategies.